-No native vegetation is proposed to be cleared for the development.
-Therefore, the proposal does not trigger the requirement for a biodiversity offset scheme.
-The event site excludes any areas of high biodiversity value on the Biodiversity Values Map.
+No native vegetation is proposed to be cleared for the development and the proposal does not trigger the requirement for a biodiversity offset scheme.

+The site is not identified as being of high biodiversity value on the Biodiversity Values Map.